ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 # Your First Day with OCaml

-This tutorial will not only give you the basics of OCaml, but it will also guide you through creating your first applications with OCaml.
+This tutorial will walk you through the basics of OCaml by trying out different elements of the language in an interactive context.
+Only at the very end of the tutorial we consider briefly how to compile an OCaml program into a binary executable.

 You can follow along with a basic OCaml installation, as described in [Up and Running](/docs/up-and-running).